vltabacaru/pts-ws-cicd/deploy/deploy.md

 kubectl get deployments
 NAME                  READY   UP-TO-DATE   AVAILABLE   AGE kubernetes-bootcamp   1/1     1            1           11m
-orcl-ws-app           1/1     1            1           3m34s
+usrXX-ws-app           1/1     1            1           3m34s
 ````

 ## Step 3: Run Web Service

 Open Kubernetes Dashboard, login using the token, and check the deployment on Overview under **Deployments**.
-Go down on the page, and view our Python microservice under **Services**, **orcl-ws-app**.
-Copy the IP address of this microservice under External endpoints, [orcl-ws-app-IP].
+Go down on the page, and view our Python microservice under **Services**, **usrXX-ws-app**.
+Copy the IP address of this microservice under External endpoints, [usrXX-ws-app-IP].

-Open a browser on your laptop, and navigate to [orcl-ws-app-IP]/conn.
+Open a browser on your laptop, and navigate to [usrXX-ws-app-IP]/conn.
 The response is '19.6.0.0.0'.
 Your Python web micro service application is connected to your Oracle Database and it returns the Database version.

-In your browser open [orcl-ws-app-IP]/salary_increase/8.
+In your browser open [usrXX-ws-app-IP]/salary_increase/8.
 It simulates a salary increase with 8% for all employees in our HR schema.

-Now open [orcl-ws-app-IP]/add_commission/.15.
+Now open [usrXX-ws-app-IP]/add_commission/.15.
 This web service simulates adding 15% to the commission for all employees.

 On Kubernetes Dashboard, on Overview, under Pods, see on which node is deployed your application (10.0.0.XX).
 Navigate to Cluster > Nodes, and click on this node.
 Get this node **ExternalIP** next to Addresses.